worldquant-edtech/eslint-plugin/README.md

-# @bedrockio/eslint-plugin
+# @wqlearning/eslint-plugin

-Common ESLint plugin for Bedrock projects.
+Common ESLint plugin for WQ Learning projects.
 Note that this package uses flat config new to ESLint v9.

 - [Install](#install)
 - [Usage](#usage)